St Helen's Rugby and Cricket Ground: Rugby

+In July 2024, it was announced that the Ospreys would leave the Swansea.com Stadium after 20 years and return to play in the newly redeveloped St Helen's.
+As part of the reconfiguration of the ground, it was also announced that the Swansea Cricket Club would leave the home they had occupied since 1875.

 Rugby league internationals

 List of international rugby league matches played at St Helen's.

 Football

 List of Wales International football matches played at St Helen's.

 Cricket

 It was in this ground in 1968 that Garfield Sobers hit the first six sixes in one over in first-class cricket.
 Sobers was playing as captain of Nottinghamshire against Glamorgan.

 As part of their commitment to the entire country of Wales, Glamorgan County Cricket Club play some of their home matches at St Helen's, as well as their regular home ground, SWALEC Stadium in Cardiff, and Penrhyn Avenue in Rhos-on-Sea.

 Wales Minor Counties Cricket Club, who have played minor counties cricket since 1988, use the ground as a home base.
 They are currently the only non-English team in the Minor Counties Championship.

 International centuries

 A single ODI century has been scored at the venue.